 The role of BESS in the energy system is therefore increasingly crucial from a social and environmental sustainability perspective: in order to pursue a fair and secure energy transition, their presence must become increasingly widespread.
 Continuous improvements in terms of costs and performance give us every reason to believe that this will indeed be the case.

 In conclusion, the future of storage batteries is defined by breakthroughs in chemistry, scale, and intelligence—moving beyond lithium-ion into multi-chemistry systems that will underpin clean energy, resilient grids, and electrified transport.
 By the 2030s, lithium-ion will no longer dominate alone; diverse chemistries will coexist to serve different applications.
-Storage Batteries are an important part of the global energy system today and are poised to play a critical role in secure, clean energy transitions.
+Storage batteries are an important part of the global energy system today and are poised to play a critical role in secure, clean energy transitions.
 In the transport sector, they are an essential component in the millions of electric vehicles sold each year.
 In the power sector, battery storage is the fastest-growing clean energy technology on the market.
 The versatile nature of batteries means they can serve utility-scale projects, behind-the-meter storage for households and businesses, and provide access to electricity in decentralised solutions like mini-grids, Microgrids, and solar home systems.
 Moreover, falling costs for batteries are rapidly improving the competitiveness of electric vehicles and storage applications in the power sector.